UC Riverside-led study observed unexpected insulating phases by placing electrons on stacked monolayers of 2D semiconductors.

 In the lab, the researchers overlaid a single monolayer of tungsten disulfide (WS2) on a single monolayer of tungsten diselenide (WSe2) and aligned the two layers against each other to generate large-scale moiré patterns.
 The atoms in both the WS2 and WSe2 layers are arranged in a two-dimensional honeycomb lattice with a periodicity, or recurring intervals, of much less than 1 nanometer.
 But when the two lattices are aligned at 0 or 60 degrees, the composite material generates a moiré pattern with a much larger periodicity of about 8 nanometers.
 The conductivity of this 2D system depends on how many electrons are placed in the moiré pattern.

 “We found that when the moiré pattern is partially filled with electrons, the system exhibits several insulating states as opposed to conductive states expected from conventional understanding,” said Yongtao Cui, an assistant professor of physics and astronomy at UC Riverside, who led the research team.
 “The filling percentages were found to be simple fractions like 1/2, 1/3, 1/4, 1/6, and so on.
 The mechanism for such insulating states is the strong interaction among electrons that restricts the mobile electrons into local moiré cells.
-This understanding may help to develop new ways to control conductivity and to discovery new superconductor materials.”
+This understanding may help to develop new ways to control conductivity and to discover new superconductor materials.”

 Study results were published on February 15, 2021, in Nature Physics.